UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 64.2, is 5.2 points more than Saturday's over/under.
+- These two squads surrender a combined 66.8 points per game, 7.3 more than this contest's over/under.

-- This contest's over/under is 7.8 points fewer than the 66.8 these two squads combine to give up per game in 2021.

-- The Knights and their opponents have scored an average of 61.7 points per game in 2021, 2.7 more than Saturday's total.
+- Knights games this season feature an average total of 61.7 points, a number 2.2 points higher than Saturday's over/under.

-- The 59-point total for this game is 5.4 points below the 64.4 points per game average total in Green Wave games this season.

 UCF Stats and Trends

-- UCF has three wins against the spread in eight games this year.
+- UCF has played eight games, with three wins against the spread.

-- The Knights have covered the spread once this season when favored by 13 points or more (in two chances).
+- The Knights have been favored by 13 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have hit the over on five of eight set point totals (62.5%).
+- UCF's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- UCF is 2-0 against the spread and 2-0 overall in games when it puts up more than 40.9 points.
+- When UCF records more than 40.9 points, it is 2-0 against the spread and 2-0 overall.

-- In games that UCF picks up more than 476 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that UCF piles up over 476 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Knights have turned the ball over 12 times this season, four more turnovers than the Green Wave have forced (8).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.